Thursday, August 30, 2018

 at Gray Historical Society.
 PWM

 PLI conductor's ticket punch.
-Among the collection
+Among the collections

 at Gray Historical Society.
 PWM